-- ** In version 1.61 of WWMT, support for the additional Map type Normal Bump was added as an alternative to using a Bitmap in the Bump slot of your material.
+- ** Support for the additional Map type Normal Bump was added as an alternative to using a Bitmap in the Bump slot of your material.
 This feature still requires you to use a TGA Bitmap in as the input for the Normal slot of the Normal Bump.
 (Also, you can now add a bitmap into the Additional Bump of the Normal Bump that will export as a $detail texture.)

 - *** This will happen automatically unless you have an option turned on in your settings that limits this to materials whose diffuse map is also in the Opacity map.
 You can remove unwanted transparency in bitmaps by opening the bitmap node in the material editor and choosing the opaque setting for that bitmap.

 For more info, read Exporting Textures.

 Generally speaking, WWMT uses the 3ds Max Material Editor interface to control the exported textures.
 What this means is that you can mix your material settings inside 3ds Max and get a general idea of how it will look inside Source.
 This does not mean it will be a 100% accurate representation, but generally speaking I have tried to map settings and features from Source into their equivalent settings for Standard Materials.

 The docs below refer to WWMT Version 1.64.
 If your materials do not export as expected, please make sure that you have the latest version of WWMT and have read all the release notes for your version of WWMT.
 Please also report any errors.